tolgacatak17/DoublePendulum/README.md

 ## Task

 The task is to implement the **Runge-Kutta 4th Order (RK4)** method and MATLAB's built-in **ode45** function to solve the given set of differential equations with varying physical values and initial conditions.
-The goal is to observe how changes in these values affect the results and the behavior of the system.
+The goal is to observe how changes in these values affect the results and the behavior of the system with different methods.

 ---